Forest and other vegetation fires

 Most fires are caused by people.
 The list of human-induced causes include land clearing and other agricultural activities, maintenance of grasslands for livestock management, extraction of non-wood forest products, industrial development, resettlement, hunting, negligence and arson.
 Only in very remote areas of Canada and Russian Federation lightning is a major cause of fires.

-There is evidence from some regions that the trend is towards more fires affecting a larger area and burning with greater severity, while the risk of fire may be increasing under the climate change in association with land-use changes and institutional constrains on sustainable forest and fire management.
+There is evidence from some regions that the trend is towards more fires affecting a larger area and burning with greater severity, while the risk of fire may be increasing under climate change in association with land-use changes and institutional constrains on sustainable forest and fire management.

 Better landscape management needed to prevent wildfires